Your ‘how to ask to leave work early’ email (a template)

 Estimated reading time: 3 mins

 A total surprise for me is that my post ‘How to Ask your Boss if you Can Leave Work Early – Like a Pro‘ has become my my popular, with over 5million views since publishing in 2013.
-Since then, I have received thousands of emails and messages requesting that I help the sender craft an email to their boss in order to gain permission to leave early.
+Since then, I have received thousands of emails and messages requesting that I help the sender craft an email to their boss about how to ask to leave work early.

 It made sense that I should publish a model email to help more people with their request to their boss.
 So I’ve done just that.